 This form relates to the Dropmore Infant School Staff (& Volunteer) Acceptable Use Policy (AUP), to which it is attached.
-Please read this document carefully and complete the sections below to show that you have read and understood the AUP.
+Please read the acceptable use document carefully and sign and date the staff acceptance form, which is kept in the staffroom.
+By signing the acceptance form you state that you have read and understood the Acceptable Use Policy and agree to use the school ICT systems (both in and out of school) and your own devices (in school and when carrying out communications related to the school) within these guidelines.

-I understand that if I fail to comply with this Acceptable Use Policy I could be subject to disciplinary action.
+Any failure to comply with this Acceptable Use Policy could be subject to disciplinary action.